Florida fans of the television show "Buffy the Vampire Slayer" may have heard about the…

 For some crimes, police catch people in the act and stop them from completing the crime.
 Other times, other people see a crime and report it to the police.
 Occasionally, however, circumstantial evidence is used to create a criminal case against a person.
 In these situations, any one piece of evidence on its own may not be enough to convict someone, but when all the evidence is used together, it becomes more damaging.

 Recently, authorities from several southern states — including Florida — have combined different pieces of evidence together to arrest and charge a man of burglary.
 The 51-year-old man, nicknamed “The Silver Thief” was apprehended in Florida on outstanding warrants.
-He has been charged with conspiracy to committee a felony and burglary with an intent to commit a first degree felony.
+He has been charged with conspiracy to the committee a felony and burglary with an intent to commit a first-degree felony.

 According to authorities, this man targeted wealthy neighborhoods and celebrity homes through the southern U.S. Investigators say the man would carefully break into homes using skilled methods so he didn’t trip the security alarms.
 Once inside, he would take only the most valuable possessions he could find.